zvector/fate/README.md

 # Procedure

-A **procedure** employs `Queue` and `when` to describe combinations of serial and parallel execution flows.
-It is constructed by grouping multiple functions into a nested array structure of arbitrary depth, where a nested array literal `[ ]` represents a group of functions to be executed in a serial queue (using the promise to a `Queue` of the grouped functions), and a nested **double array literal** `[[ ]]` represents a group of functions to be executed as a parallel set (using the promise returned by a `when` invocation of the grouped functions).
+A **procedure** employs `Pipeline` and `when` to describe combinations of serial and parallel execution flows.
+It is constructed by grouping multiple functions into a nested array structure of arbitrary depth, where a nested array literal `[ ]` represents a group of functions to be executed in a serial queue (using the promise to a `Pipeline` of the grouped functions), and a nested **double array literal** `[[ ]]` represents a group of functions to be executed as a parallel set (using the promise returned by a `when` invocation of the grouped functions).

 	var p = Procedure( [ ... ] | [[ ... ]] );